potakhov/cache/README.md

 Package implements a basic cache that operates with generalized O(1) complexity for all possible (lookup, insert and expiration) operations.

-Keys are always strings, values are arbitrary interface{} pointers.
+Keys and values are arbitrary interface{} pointers.

 Storage is not thread safe and should be properly guarded in case of shared usage.

-Renew() and Store() methods update first and then expire so it is possible to renew a record that should be expired by now, this is done by design.
+Expiration is being run periodically so it is possible to still pull a record that should be expired by now if the expiration period did not happen yet.

+The container itself doesn't run an expiration goroutine in background so actual expiration happens during Store(), Renew(), Check() or Get() operations.